 One prime example of disbursement would be a solicitor paying the stamp duty land tax (SDLT) on behalf of a client.
 This is obviously a client’s expense.
 The SDLT is the buyer’s responsibility, not yours.

-A student loan is also another form of a payout.
+A student loan is also another form of payout.
 It’s called a loan disbursement.
 When it comes to financial aid, the payment of money comes from the source of aid (school, government, private lender, etc.), and in most cases, it is paid directly to the school.

 Payments or Reimbursement Example